Common Questions about Postpartum Depression and Treatment

 Treatment for postpartum depression is similar to treating other mood disorders, although the use of medications is much more carefully considered and monitored in breastfeeding mothers.

 The most common and effective treatment is therapy.
-Typically, this is in the form of Cognitive Behavioral Therapy, which helps the individual recognize their symptoms, develop relaxation techniques, and work through negative thoughts and behaviors.
+Typically, this is in the form of cognitive behavioral therapy, which helps the individual recognize their symptoms, develop appropriate coping techniques, and work through negative thoughts and behaviors.
 Another common form of therapy is interpersonal therapy, which helps the individual work through problematic personal relationships that may contribute to postpartum depression.

 The individual experiencing postpartum depression may also receive prescription medications to treat the condition.
 These are most typically in the form of antidepressants, which can be selective serotonin reuptake inhibitors (SSRIs), serotonin/norepinephrine/dopamine reuptake inhibitors (SNRIs), tricyclic antidepressants, or monoamine oxidase inhibitors (MAOIs).
-Some common brand names are:
+Some common brand names are these medications include: